fe-sak/my-wallet/README.md

 ## Why?

-My first full stack project using everything I have learned so far
+I wanted to create a functional project using everything I have learned so far.
+So, here it is, my first full stack project!

 ## Functionalities